devmedeiros/Alura-Challenge-BI-2/README.md

 In this repository, you can find individual folders for each dashboard.
 Inside the folders, there will be a small markdown document explaining the task and dashboard.

-At the end of the challenge, I'll be uploading a blog post about the experience and I'll showcase all the dashboards at the same place.
+At the end of the challenge, I'll be uploading a blog post about the experience and I'll showcase all the dashboards at my [blog](https://devmedeiros.github.io/).